aleks-frontend/max-height-check/README.md

 #### Additional options
 ##### maxHeightUnit
 - `data-max-height-unit=“rem”`
-- if user wants to set max-height is some other unit rather than px, just add additional `data-max-height-unit` attribute and pass ‘rem’ or ‘pt’ as value.
+- if user wants to set max-height in some other unit rather than px, just add additional `data-max-height-unit` attribute and pass ‘rem’ or ‘pt’ as value.